 How It Works

-Each Ignatian Business Chapter is a forum of trust in which professionals can reframe business as a vocation compatible with faithful living.
-The chapter facilitates the interpersonal connections and meaningful dialogue that are at the heart of the Ignatian business experience.
+Each Faith @ Work community is a forum of trust that facilitates interpersonal connections and meaningful dialogue, building an atmosphere in which professionals can reframe business as a vocation compatible with faithful living.

-Professionals are drawn to Ignatian Business Chapters by a shared desire to align professional success with personal values.
+Professionals are drawn to Faith @ Work communities by a shared desire to align professional success with personal values.
 They strive to approach business decisions in ways that reflect their faith and values, and positively impact their organizations on a deeper level.
 What's more, they want to contribute to a society that serves the human spirit, the local community, and the world at large.

 Members are invited to follow a roadmap for conscientious professional and personal growth.
-Chapter members strengthen their business sense and sense of purpose, encouraging each other along the way.
+Community members strengthen their business sense and sense of purpose, encouraging each other along the way.

 IBCStock_F